Australian rules football in New South Wales: Representative teams

 The New South Wales representative team, nicknamed the Blues, played Interstate matches against other Australian states and Territories.
 The team wore a blue uniform with a Waratah symbol badge and, until the 1970s, was the only representative team to buck the trend of sleeveless guernseys to fit with the fashions in rugby.
 The Blues defeated the Victoria team in 1923 and again in 1990 under State of Origin rules at the Sydney Cricket Ground.
-Its final appearance was at the 1988 Adelaide Bicentennial Carnival on 5 March 1988 where it defeated Western Australia at Football Park.
+Its final appearance was at the 1988 Adelaide Bicentennial Carnival on 5 March 1988, where it defeated Western Australia at Football Park.

-In 1993, the game's new governing body, the AFL Commission created a composite team with the Australian Capital Territory, the NSW/ACT Rams to contest the 1993 State of Origin Championships.
-Captained by Wayne Carey all but 4 of the players were from New South Wales.
-Unlike the standalone team, the combined team did not experience any success.
-The state has not fielded a standalone senior men's team since.
+In 1993, the game's new governing body, the AFL Commission, created a composite team with the Australian Capital Territory, the NSW/ACT Rams, to contest the 1993 State of Origin Championships.
+Captained by Wayne Carey, all but four of the players were from New South Wales.
+Unlike the standalone team, the combined team did not experience any success, and the state has not fielded a standalone senior men's team since.

 NSW was an inaugural participant in the National underage titles.
 It competed from 1993 to 2016 as NSW/ACT, after which it was dropped from the national championships and instead competed in the TAC Cup (now Talent League).